exasim-project/NeoFOAM/doc/basics/mpi_architecture.rst

 1. Allow ``MPI Communicators`` to be split, allowing for more complex partitioning of the computation.
 2. Mesh partitioning
 3. Implement dynamic load balancing.
+4. Replace, where possible, std containers with ``NeoFOAM`` containers.
+5. Perfromance metrics